 Borderline Grades Stay Borderline: Every semester, some students score just below the borderline of the next highest grade.
 I have great sympathy for people who find themselves in that position, but I have also found that raising those grades simply uncovers a new group of people whose grades are near the new borderline.
 This situation makes everybody edgy.
 Therefore, my policy must be that borderline grades stay as they are.
 Thus, for example, an 89.49 is a B+.
-NO EXCEPTIONS.
+Attempting to get me to make an exception to this policy is a waste of your precious time on this planet.